aaron-grau/curic/react/readings/props_and_state.md

 State should be used whenever a component must keep track of mutable, internal data.
 Most of the time, state will be used for form components.
-If a piece of information is never going to change or is needed across the entire app (such as the `currentUser`), props are preferred.
+If a piece of information is never going to change, or if it is needed across the entire app (such as the `currentUser`), use props instead.